SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

   - An IDE action dialog is displayed prompting you to provide a class.
   - Once you have provided the class name, you can choose *Browse* for *Public Method*.
 Select the method you want to call.
   - If the selected method has input parameters, they are displayed in the *Method Input Parameters* section.
   - To provide actual parameters for the formal parameters, select the line and choose *Edit*.
-You can then provide input for *Valule*.
+You can then provide input for *Value*.
   - Choose *Run*.
   - The IDE action result dialog is displayed showing the HTML output of the parameter table (if any), i.e. also possible output parameters and their content.